When to Split Bills 50/50 and When Not To

 ❌ Avoid 50/50 Splitting When:

-When not everyone chooses to participate in an activity or purchase.
+When not everyone joins an activity or agrees to the expense.

 📊 Proportional by Income

-Example: If Person A earns 60% of the combined income, they pay 60% of shared expenses.
+Example: If one person earns 60% of the combined income, they contribute 60% of shared costs.

 📏 Proportional by Usage

-Example: Electricity bills split based on room size or actual usage patterns.
+Example: Electricity split by room size or usage pattern.

 👥 Participant-Based

-Example: Optional tour costs split only among those who joined the tour.
+Example: Optional tour fees split only among those who joined.

 🎯 Quick Decision Framework: